Play.Rock.Music

-Play.Rock.Music. is the fifth studio album by Toadies produced and mixed by Chris "Frenchie" Smith at The Bubble studio in Austin,TX.
+Play.Rock.Music. is the fifth studio album by Toadies produced and mixed by Chris "Frenchie" Smith at the Bubble studio in Austin, Texas.
 It was released July 31, 2012 on Kirtland Records.
 It's the first Toadies album to feature Doni Blair on bass.

 Originally, the band had planned to release the album as the first of two EPs.
 However, in an interview, guitarist Clark Vogeler announced that the band had decided to release a full album instead.

-On March 13, 2012, a promotional music video of the first single "Summer of the Strange" was posted on Vogeler's YouTube Channel.
+On March 13, 2012, a promotional music video of the first single "Summer of the Strange" was posted on Vogeler's YouTube channel.